Zulko/funsliders/README.md

     sudo python setup.py develop

-Last solution, since it's a very small module (<100 lines) just copy the file `funsliders.py` or its content anywhere you want to use it.
+Last solution, since it's a very small module (less than 100 lines) just copy the file `funsliders.py` or its content anywhere you want to use it.

 What else there is to know:
 ---------------------------

+The function to explore can be any function with numerical inputs.

-Alternatively one can define the slider's properties using a dictionnary.
+One can also define the slider's properties using a dictionnary.
 See Matplotlib's sliders for all supported arguments:

     funsliders(volume,[ {'label': 'x', 'valmin':1, 'valmax':5},